 What eventually caused me to become a computer user was the practical difficulty encountered in launching a long website.
 I decided to learn more about the process myself, although I needed the help of technicians for a time.
 Since that period, I have created five more websites, featuring many articles in total.
 A computer does help one to achieve an improved presentation of documents, and as a writer, I do like that aspect of the technology.
 Yet this technology is not essential.
 Of course, I can send speedy emails if I want to, but I used to manage well enough by relying upon the postal system.
 That way I was never in receipt of the mindless and exploitive spam which now jams the internet.
 Give phishers the big push and damn the scams.
 The internet latitude for fraudsters is almost unbelievable.
 This diversion is not civilisation but infraculture.

 In my view also, the entertainment drive is superficial.
-Many people use computers primarily for entertainment, and I do not believe that the gaming facility represents an advanced human characteristic, however up to date and trendy it is often considered to be.
+Many people use computers primarily for entertainment.
+I do not believe that the gaming facility represents an advanced human characteristic, however up to date and trendy it is often considered to be.
 The gaming distraction has been passed on to many schoolchildren, largely due to the widespread introduction of computer technology in schools.
-The poor performance of too many British schools is currently in query, although computers are only one component of that drawback.
+The poor performance of too many British schools is currently in query.
+Computers are a component of that drawback.

 A frequently unrecognised problem is the lack of mental autonomy that can be induced by a surfeit of technology.
 It is strongly arguable that “more choice” is not a liberating factor in many cases, but instead the cause of an increased dependence upon distractions and complications.
 Social networking websites like Facebook have received strong criticism in Britain for encouraging semi-literate contributions and libels.
 Troll activity now causes much consternation.
 Trolls are pseudonymous entities who are calculating no come-back for their transgressions.